anurag989/altcoder/README.md

 - 🌱 I’m currently learning **AngularJS, MySQL,and java**

-- 👨‍💻 All of my projects are available at [altcoder.cf](altcoder.cf)
+- 👨‍💻 All of my projects are available at [Altcoder](https://altcoder.cf/)

 - 📝 I regularly write articles on [superduperfacts.tk](superduperfacts.tk)